barrelstrength/sprout-docs/docs/campaigns/campaign-emails.md

 ## Email Templates

-Email Templates for your Campaign Emails can be managed via [Template Overrides](./template-overrides.md) or via a [Custom Email Template](./custom-email-templates.md).
+Email Templates for your Campaign Emails can be managed via [Template Overrides](../email/template-overrides.md) or via a [Custom Email Template](../email/custom-email-templates.md).

 ## Test Emails

 Each email service provider handles tests differently.
-The _Send Test_ bahavior may vary depending on the Campaign Type you are using.
+The _Send Test_ behavior may vary depending on the Campaign Type you are using.

 ## Templating